What classes will prepare me for law school?

 Selecting schools to which to apply is a process you should approach thoughtfully.
 Research schools and individual programs well, considering your interests and how they will be served by a particular program.
 Just because a school is reputable does not mean that it is a good fit for you.

 You can begin developing your school list based on your GPA and LAST scores.
-Be realistic, as well as optimistic, about your credentials, and apply to a well-balanced list of schools.
+Be realistic, as well as aspirational, about your credentials, and apply to a well-balanced list of schools.
 Do not apply to schools you know you would not attend if admitted.
 But do be strategic in your choices and reflect well on where you stand and what you aim to accomplish with a legal education.
+The Resources section of our website presents a range of authoritative sources to help you explore schools.

 When should I take the LSAT?

-The LSAT is administered four times a year, typically in early June, early October, early December, and early February.
-The ideal time to take the LSAT depends on your schedule: register for the LSAT when you will have the most time to study leading up to the test date.
-That being said, it is best to take the LSAT by October.
+The LSAT is administered several times a year, with the number of test administrations growing since 2018.
+In 2019 test dates were in June, July, September, October, November, January, February, March and April.
+The ideal time to take the LSAT depends on your schedule, your preparation and your application plans: register for the LSAT when you will have the most time to study leading up to the test date.
+Generally, dedicating two-three months to intensive preparation is a good baseline although you should approach your test preparation plan based on your needs and your other commitments.
+It is best to take the LSAT by October.
 Most schools begin filling next year's class before December LSAT scores are released.
 Being late either with the application or the LSAT will put you at a disadvantage.
 Further, financial assistance offers depend on the timeliness of the rest of the components of your application.
+Test dates as well as all details of the exam are posted on the LSAC website under www.lsac.org/lsat.

 Can I take the LSAT multiple times?

 You can, but doing so is usually not advisable.
-If you take the LSAT more than once, many law schools will average your scores.
+If you take the LSAT more than once, while many schools may consider your highest score most carefully, many schools may average your scores.
 The best approach is to prepare well for the exam, and to do your best the one time you take it.

-You should re-take the LSAT only if exceptional circumstances prohibited you from achieving your best possible score (e.g. sickness, computer malfunctions, or family emergencies).
+If you got a solid LSAT score and it was in line with your practice test scores, you should re-take the exam only if exceptional circumstances prohibited you from achieving your best possible score (e.g. sickness, computer malfunctions, or family emergencies).
 Unless you can considerably increase your score the second time around, re-taking the LSAT is not likely to enhance your application.

 How long is my LSAT score valid?